YeOldeDM/lets-godot-roguelike/pages/step-2-collision.md

 ```

+![][isfloor]

+*In a way, our player (and any future dungeon occupants who can move around) are playing a game of Battleship against the map.*

 If you look through the documentation for the methods of `TileMap`, you will see both `get_cell()` and `get_cellv()` methods (as well as comperable methods for setting cells).
 Where the former takes two `int` arguments (X and Y), the "v" varients take one `Vector2` argument ( Vector2(X,Y) ).
 Since the argument we're expecting in our `is_floor( cell )` is a Vector2, it makes sense for us to use the method of our map that also takes a Vector2.
-Don't be afraid of using the built-in Search Help or the [online docs](http://docs.godotengine.org/en/stable/) to browse through the functions available to you for the different nodes you're using in your project.
+Don't be afraid of using the built-in Search Help or the [online docs](http://docs.godotengine.org) to browse through the functions available to you for the different nodes you're using in your project.
+Both sources should contain the same information (and lack of), so take whichever is more convenient for you, and keep it close.

 ![][searchhelp]
 *The Search Help button will become your very best friend.
 It is as much of a life-saver as its icon suggests.*